berni2/datamin/README.md

 datamin
 =======

-Rep. for data scientist coursera course
+Repository for data scientist coursera course! including different R-Tools for data mining, korrelation of data, graphics, statistical calculations and so on!